givingjar/filing-cabinet/files/nonprofit-interview-questions.md

 ## Questions for Other Nonprofits

+The goal of these questions is to gather advice for other nonprofits and people looking to start nonprofits.

 1. What are the biggest mistakes you see nonprofits making?
 2. What is one key step that any nonprofit should do to be successful?
 3. What makes your nonprofit different from others that share the same cause?